gem5bootcamp/lps2024/slides/02-Using-gem5/01-stdlib.md

 A `SimpleBoard` is a board which can run any ISA in Syscall Emulation (SE) mode.
 It is "Simple" due the relative simplicity of SE mode.
-Most board are tied to a specific ISA and require more complex designs do running Full System (FS) simulation.
+ Most boards are tied to a specific ISA and require more complex designs to run Full System (FS) simulation.

 ```python
 board = SimpleBoard(